claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 ## 2. Baseline

 In the `baseline/` folder, we provide code for running the baseline enhancement system and performing the objective evaluation.
-Note that we use hydra for config handling.
-For more information, see [here](https://hydra.cc/docs/intro/).
+Note that we use [hydra](https://hydra.cc/docs/intro/) for config handling.

 ### 2.1 Enhancement